 The plan was not unduly complicated.
 Using in-flight refueling, the six helicopters would fly from Thailand, across Laos and into North Vietnam.
 While various diversions were taking place locally and across North Vietnam, the task force would close on the camp under cover of darkness.
 The single HH-3H "Banana 1" with a small assault force, would be crashed-landed inside the prison compound, while two HH-53s "Apple 1 and Apple 2" would disgorge the bulk of the assault force outside.
 The wall would be breached and the prison buildings stormed.
 Any North Vietnamese troops found inside would be killed and the POWs would be taken outside and flown home in the HH-53s.

 On Nov.
-21, 1970, at approximately 11:18 p.m., the Son Tay raiders, accompanied by C-130Es called Combat Talons, departed Udorn, Thailand, for the final phase of their mission.
+20, 1970, at approximately 11:18 p.m., tthe raiding force of six helicopters, accompanied by two C-130Es called Combat Talons, departed Udorn, Thailand, for the final phase of their mission.
 At the same time, diversionary attacks were being launched all over the country.
-The U.S. Navy began a huge carrier strike against North Vietnam's port city of Haiphong.
+The U.S. Navy created a diversion by initiating a huge carrier strike against North Vietnam's port city of Haiphong.
 Ten Air Force F-4 Phantoms were flying MIG combat air patrol to screen the force from enemy fighters, while an F-105 Wild Weasel decoy force launched a raid on enemy surface-to-air missle sites.
 Five A-1 Skyraiders with the call sign "Peach One to Five", arrived on station to suppress ground fire around the enemy camp.

 As the group neared the prison, the two "Jolly Greens", dubbed "Apple-4" and "Apple-5" hovered at 1,500 feet to act as reserve flareships in the event the C-130s' flares did not ignite.